 Nursing care planning and goals for a client with pulmonary embolism include managing pain, relieving anxiety, providing oxygen therapy, preventing the formation of a thrombus (ambulation and passive leg exercises), monitoring thrombolytic therapy, decreasing the risk of pulmonary embolism, and preventing possible complication.

-Here are four (4) nursing care plans (NCP) for pulmonary embolism:
+Here are four (4) nursing care plans (NCP) and nursing diagnosis (NDx) for pulmonary embolism:

 Impaired Gas Exchange: Excess or deficit in oxygenation and/or carbon dioxide elimination at the alveolar-capillary membrane.